audunmb/Nordskogen/Nordskogsmonster.md

 ### Tricorn
 Twice the size of the unicorn, the tricorn have a horn on the nose along with two regular horns.
 More docile than the fierce unicorn, both orks and goblins sometimes mount these beasts.

-### Flaggerorm
+### Flaggerorm (wyvern)
-A huge flying wyrm that attacks from the sky.
+A huge flying four-legged wyrm that attacks from the sky.
 Mostly eats unicorns and tricorns, but anything larger than a wolf moving on the ground may get swooped up and eaten.

 Area: Gammalskogen